ElementsProject/lightning/doc/HACKING.md

   link (which will conveniently crash if they're called).

-* blackbox tests - run by `make check` or directly as `PYTHONPATH=contrib/pylightning DEVELOPER=1 python3
+* blackbox tests - run by `make check` or directly as `PYTHONPATH=contrib/pylightning python3 tests/test_lightningd.py -f`.
-  tests/test_lightningd.py -f`.
-  You can run these much faster by putting `NO_VALGRIND=1` after DEVELOPER=1, or after `make check`, which has the added bonus of doing memory leak detection.
+  You can run these much faster by putting `VALGRIND=0` after `make check`, which has the added bonus of doing memory leak detection.
 You can also append `LightningDTests.TESTNAME` to run a single test.